You’ve put lots of thought into your employee newsletter.

 Use pulse surveys to gauge sentiment and discover which content is the most engaging.

-After you get your survey results, you can share them in the next newsletter edition.
+After you get your survey results, you can share them in the next employee newsletter edition.
 This helps employees get insight into how their colleagues are feeling and promotes transparency.

 Download our Pulse Survey Planning Kit here.